 WPForms allow for a more personal approach because the single-question-at-a-time format simulates a one-on-one conversation, and the full-page layout cuts down on distractions.

 WPForms has some pretty exceptional features, such as email address validation, Captcha and Recaptcha spam protection, conditional logic support, and custom error messages.
-The form layouts are flexible and that you can use a simple shortcode to embed forms on a pages, posts, or widgets.
+The form layouts are flexible and you can use a simple shortcode to embed forms on a pages, posts, or widgets.

 Let’s Compare Typeform and WPForms